awwright/http-progress/draft-wright-http-resume-request.md

 This response header specifies the location that represents the request message-body.
 URI references are resolved against the request URI.

-If the client sent `Expect: 100-continue` with a `Prefer: resume` preference, this header SHOULD be sent in the `100 Continue` interim response headers.
+If the client sent `Expect: 100-continue` with a `Prefer: resume` preference [RFC7240], this header SHOULD be sent in the `100 Continue` interim response headers.

 If the server does not normally retain the contents of an upload (for example, if the upload is only used to make a digest, or is quickly encrypted), the server MAY choose to only support a HEAD request, if it can respond with the correct `Content-Length` of the upload.
 GET requests in this case would return `405 (Method Not Allowed)` with an `Allow: HEAD, PATCH` header.